2026 Application Now Open

 Individuals or families will not be considered.

-Capital campaigns will not be considered; capital expenses, such as new equipment, are considered eligible.
+Capital campaigns will not be considered; capital expenses, such as new equipment, are eligible.

 Funds will not be granted to create new staff positions.
 Staff salaries may be part of the overall program budget but not the full amount of the request.